openxla/community/rfcs/20230510-common-benchmark-suite.md

 class DataFormat(Enum):
   """Types of input/output data format."""
-  # Frameworks can use different data layouts (e.g. NCHW, NHWC).
-So this
+  # Frameworks have different data layouts (e.g. NCHW, NHWC).
+So this indicates
-  # provides information of what input/output data format a model uses.
+  # the input/output data format a model uses.
+Derived models usually use the
-  # For a derived model, they usually use the same layout as its source
-  # framework model.
-Special data layout can be added if there is an exception.
+  # same layout as its source model.
+Other data layouts can be added if needed.
   TENSORFLOW_NUMPY = "tensorflow_numpy"
   PYTORCH_NUMPY = "pytorch_numpy"
   JAX_NUMPY = "jax_numpy"